mlsteele/blog.milessteele.com/posts/2014-03-17-kerberos-ssh.md

     kinit -R

-But I'm not sure if that actually works.
-Sorry.

-If you ever lose the ticket altogether, just run:
+But that doesn't actually work for me, so you might just have to run:

     $ kinit -p username

-and enter your athena password to get a new one.
+and enter your athena password to get a new one every once in a while.

 ## Sources